-Bicycle facilities should be provided consistent with Figures 15-17.
+Bicycle facilities should be provided consistent with the recommendations shown on the Reston Bicycle Facilities map.
 In addition, specific bicycle facilities are described in the Street Types Guidelines under the Road Network and Circulation section below.
 In an effort to encourage bicycling in the TSAs, safe, secure, and convenient bike parking should be provided.
 The number of bike parking spaces should be determined based on the planned land uses.
+For additional guidance, please see the Reston Community-wide section's Pedestrian Mobility and Bicycle Facilities guidance.